monk-io/docs/docs/guides/k8s-migrate.md

             value: <- get-hostname("yelb-production/appserver", "yelb-appserver")
 ```

-This should result in final YAML looking like this:
+The final YAML should look like this:

 ```yaml
 namespace: /yelb-production